-The work of the Reformation was a work of God&#8217;s Spirit, and of the power of the truth; and its history gives me a proof of this power, an effect of this truth; but it does not give me the standard of it.
+The work of the Reformation was a work of God's Spirit, and of the power of the truth; and its history gives me a proof of this power, an effect of this truth; but it does not give me the standard of it.
 The Reformation is not a revelation that abides, preserving always the same degree of authority, never ceasing to be the rule of truth, forasmuch as it reveals it; it is but a fruit which can decay, and which sends me back to the rule whose authority maintains itself intact throughout all ages.
 The Reformation was in no sense Christianity itself.
 Christianity was not reproduced by it, and that by the very fact that it was not a revelation.
 It was a very precious fruit produced by the Holy Ghost on this tree already planted.
 To make of it the standard of truth, of that which God ought to do, is to misapprehend its nature, and, what is much more important, is to misapprehend what is Christianity.
 We must come to the word, which the Reformation so blessedly exhumed.
 The Church might have need of certain truths which are found there, and which God in His wisdom brought not on the stage at the time of the Reformation.
 Not to appreciate the Reformation would be to despise the work of God.
-On the other hand, to consider the historical church as that to which we ought to return, and as the standard of what we ought to do, would be to disown the living God who acted there, and who acts always; to disown the word He has given us as the sole standard of our faith&#8212;and the word sanctions none other*;* to disown, finally, the power and supremacy of the Spirit, and the care of Christ with regard to His Church, as if we could impose on Christ
+On the other hand, to consider the historical church as that to which we ought to return, and as the standard of what we ought to do, would be to disown the living God who acted there, and who acts always; to disown the word He has given us as the sole standard of our faith -- and the word sanctions none other; to disown, finally, the power and supremacy of the Spirit, and the care of Christ with regard to His Church, as if we could impose on Christ

 {91}